-The Yamaha GT-2000 direct drive turntable is one of the great super-decks from the golden era.
-Come along as I install a new RCA cable and review this beauty.
+The Yamaha GT-2000 direct-drive turntable is one of the great super-decks from the golden era.
+Come along as I install a new RCA cable and review this beautiful deck.

 Make no mistake, if you want one of the very best turntables, it’s going to be a high-end deck from Japan.
-Most likely it will be a direct drive, maybe a Kenwood L-07D, maybe a Technics SP-10 or perhaps a Yamaha GT-2000.
-There are others, but these are three of the heaviest hitters.
+For many, it will be a direct-drive deck like a Kenwood L-07D, a Technics SP-10 or perhaps a Yamaha GT-2000.
+For others, it will be a killer belt-drive like a Luxman PD-350 or Micro Seiki SX-8000 mk 2.

 The GT-2000 is so big that GT actually stands for ‘gigantic & tremendous’… It’s so large that it’s difficult to carry, my L-07D is denser, but it has handles, the GT-2000 does not.
 The GT’s platter alone is nearly 6kg of machined aluminium and the chassis is so big, it’s awkward to pick up and move around.